Pedroodcp/MySQL/README.md

 # MySQL
- How to use MySQL in Bukkit applications.
+ How to use MySQL in Bukkit applications with examples.